USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

    }
    ```

-5. Efficiency Analysis.
+5. *Efficiency Analysis*.
 For each problem given below, do the following:
    1. Create an algorithm in pseudocode to solve the problem.
    2. Identify the factors that would influence the running time of your algorithm.
 For example, if your algorithm is to search an array the factor that influences the running time is the array size.
 Assign names (such as `n`) to each factor.
    3. Count the operations performed by the algorithm.
 Express the count as a function of the factors you identified in Step 2.
 To do that, identify the basic operations of the algorithm.
 There is no need count every statement separately only the ones that will influence the running time.